French and Italian

 ITALIAN 207-0 Conversation in Italian (1 Unit) Introduction to Italian culture.
 Emphasizes group activities and focuses on listening comprehension and speaking skills.
 Prerequisite: ITALIAN 102-3 or ITALIAN 133-3 / ITALIAN 134-3 or equivalent proficiency.

-ITALIAN 250-0 Topics in Italian Culture and Literature (1 Unit) Cross-disciplinary exploration of a defined topic in Italian studies as it interacts with other cultural and literary traditions-for example, aspects of love.
+ITALIAN 250-0 Topics in Italian Culture and Literature (1 Unit) Cross-disciplinary exploration of a specific topic in Italian studies such as cultural traditions, national and transnational identity, intellectual and popular resistance, representation of violence and criminality.
 May be repeated for credit with change of topic.
+Taught in English.
 Literature Fine Arts Distro Area

 ITALIAN 251-0 Introduction to Italian Cinema (1 Unit) Focus on filmmakers fundamental to the development of modern cinema (including Rossellini, Fellini, and Antonioni) from 1942 to the present.
 Emphasis on formal analysis and film criticism.
-Literature Fine Arts Distro Area
+Global Perspectives on Power, Justice, and Equity Literature Fine Arts Distro Area Literature and Arts Foundational Discipline

-ITALIAN 275-0 Dante's Divine Comedy (1 Unit) Introduction to the Divine Comedy, its artistic and intellectual achievement, and its cultural and historical context.
-Literature Fine Arts Distro Area
+ITALIAN 275-0 Dante's Divine Comedy (1 Unit) Introduction to the Divine Comedy by Dante Alighieri, its artistic and intellectual achievement, and its cultural and historical context.
+Taught in English.
+Literature Fine Arts Distro Area Literature and Arts Foundational Discipline

 ITALIAN 277-0 Global Neorealism (1 Unit) Exploration of Italian neorealism and its influence on European (especially the French New Wave), New Latin American, West African, and Indian cinema.
-Literature Fine Arts Distro Area
+Global Perspectives on Power, Justice, and Equity Literature Fine Arts Distro Area Literature and Arts Foundational Discipline

 ITALIAN 304-0 Politics and Mass Culture (1 Unit) Investigates the relation between politics and media (newspapers, radio, cinema, television, social media) from the Fascist period to the present.
 Texts in Italian and/or English, taught in English.